 At the Airport Security Checkpoint

-When you arrive at the security checkpoint, you, your travel companion or a family member must declare your medically necessary liquid and gel items to a security screening officer if these items are in bottles or containers larger than 100 milliliters or 3.4 ounces.
+When you arrive at the security checkpoint, you, your travel companion or a family member must declare your medically necessary liquid and gel items to a security screening officer if these items are in bottles or containers larger 3.4 ounces.
 You can tell the screening officer about your prescription drugs or present a written list.
 You may wish to bring doctor's notes, original prescription bottles or containers, and other documentation to make the screening process go more quickly.

 You will need to present your medically necessary items, including prescription drugs, separately to the screening officer.
 The screening officer may ask you to open your bottles or containers of medically necessary liquid for inspection and testing.
 This testing may include pouring liquids into alternative containers or examining small amounts of the liquids.
 If your medically necessary liquids cannot be opened or X-rayed, you will still be able to bring your liquids with you, but you will probably have to undergo a pat-down screening, so you should plan to get to the airport early.

 You will still need to remove your shoes during the screening process unless you have a medical condition or disability that prevents you from doing so, wear a prosthetic device, or are over 75 years old.
 If you do not remove your shoes, expect to have them inspected and tested for explosives while you are wearing them.

 Packing Your Prescription Drugs

 You are allowed to bring ice packs to keep medications and liquid medical supplies cold as long as you declare the ice packs to your screening officer.

-If you need more information about packing your prescription medications or presenting them to the screening officer, contact TSA Cares at least three days (72 hours) before your flight.
+If you need more information about packing your prescription medications or presenting them to the screening officer, contact TSA Cares at least 72 hours before your flight.